willzekuri/alx-system_engineering-devops/0x01-shell_permissions/README.md

 The script for task 7 adds execution permission to the owner, the group owner and the other users to the file hello The script for task 8 sets no permission to owner and group but gives permissions to other users The script fot task 9 sets the mode to -rwxr-x-wx
+The script for task 10 sets the mode of the file hello the same as olleh’s mode.